jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

-# Weather Forecast Model in Great Toronto Area by using GRU
+# Weather Forecast Model in Great Toronto Area by using GRU and Transformer

 ## Introduction